Zamfir Dumitrescu

 Zamfir Dumitrescu (15 April 1946 – 6 February 2021) was a Romanian painter.

 Zamfir Dumitrescu was born in Bucharest, Romania.
 He graduated in 1970 from the Nicolae Grigorescu Institute of Art Bucharest, the class of Corneliu Baba.

-He was the Dean of the Faculty of Fine Arts between 2000 and 2004, and since 2002 he was the President of the Union of Fine Arts from Romania.
+He served as the Dean of the Faculty of Fine Arts from 2000 to 2004 and became the President of the Union of Fine Arts in Romania in 2002.